 Located in the largest city of northeastern Pennsylvania, The University of Scranton is dedicated to shaping the professional development and personal growth of our students, faculty, and staff.
-In everything we do, we believe in creating and maintaining a safe and welcoming environment that aims to promote the spiritual, intellectual, and physical growth of the University Community.
+In everything we do, we believe in creating and maintaining a safe and welcoming environment that aims to promote the spiritual, intellectual, and physical growth of the University community.
 Accordingly, it is the mission of The University of Scranton Police Department to serve and protect our community through the delivery of a caring, competent, and professional police service while upholding the sanctity and integrity of the law, and the institution that is The University of Scranton.
-Last year, University Police made significant improvements that aided in our ability to provide the highest quality service to our community.
-These include: increasing the number of video surveillance cameras both on and off campus, additional crime prevention programming, advanced training opportunities for our sworn officers, and heightened collaborative efforts through various partnerships with University members and state and local law enforcement.
-It is our hope that these endeavors not only help us maintain a high level of preparedness, but also enhance the safety and security of our students, faculty and staff.
+Last year, University Police made significant improvements that aided in our ability to provide the highest quality of service to our community, which included participation in innovative training opportunities with other state, local, and federal law enforcement agencies.
+University Police also increased our outreach measures to the local community, streamlined personnel management processes and provided a shuttle service to and from the newly renovated Quinn Sports Complex.
+The department also achieved our first re-accreditation through the PA Chiefs of Police, which illustrates our continued commitment to the police profession and enhancing the safety and security of our students, faculty, and staff.